NTDLS/NTDLS.ReliableMessaging/README.md

 # NTDLS.ReliableMessaging

-📦 Be sure to check out the NuGet pacakge: https://www.nuget.org/packages/NTDLS.ReliableMessaging
+📦 Be sure to check out the NuGet package: https://www.nuget.org/packages/NTDLS.ReliableMessaging

 NTDLS.ReliableMessaging provides incredibly lightweight, simple, and high-performance TCP/IP based inter-process-communication / RPC functionality.
 This includes a server which listens for incoming connections and a client which makes a connection to the server.